odea-project/qAlgorithms/report/discussion_tests.md

 For the criteria "bins to feature", the undesireable measurement had a significantly greater (factor six) value than the rest of its series.
-Positive measurements in mixed mode had slightly higher values than negatives, both showing little in-group deviation.
+Positive measurements in for the SFC data had slightly higher values than negatives, both showing little in-group deviation.
 The third series had very high in-group deviance.

 The criteria "centroids to features" displayed similar behaviour to "centroids to bin".